On proper splinters in positive characteristic: Reflexive sheaves and exceptional inverse image functors

-The sheaf $\mcO_X(D)$ is reflexive of rank~$1$ and it is a line bundle if and only if $D$ is Cartier.
-Since any reflexive rank $1$ sheaf is a subsheaf of the locally constant sheaf $K(X)$, we have a 1-1 correspondence
+The sheaf $\mcO_X(D)$ is reflexive of rank~$1$ and it is invertible if and only if $D$ is Cartier.
+Since any reflexive rank $1$ sheaf is isomorphic to a subsheaf of the locally constant sheaf $K(X)$, we have \cite[\href{https://stacks.math.columbia.edu/tag/0EBM}{Tag 0EBM}]{stacks-project} a 1-1 correspondence